transactrx/snowflake-cache/integration-tests/README.md

 ## Adding New Tests

-### For PostgreSQL
-1. Add test functions to `postgres/integration_test.go`
-2. Follow naming convention: `TestPostgresCacheIntegration/TestName`
-3. Use `require.NoError()` for setup and `assert.*` for validations
-4. Clean up any test data you create

-### For Snowflake
 1. Add test functions to `snowflake/integration_test.go`
 2. Follow naming convention: `TestSnowflakeCacheIntegration/TestName`
 3. Use `require.NoError()` for setup and `assert.*` for validations
 4. Clean up any test data you create

-### For Both
-1. Ensure tests work with both database backends
-2. Add appropriate documentation
-3. Update this README with new test scenarios
+5. Update this README with new test scenarios
-4. Consider adding new test data types or scenarios

 ## CI/CD Integration